 Dear John, I'm very embarrassed: I'm struggling to install from the source code you upload in Git, but I don't know how to do!
 I read some how-to, but it seems I'm missing something...
 Would it be possible to apply the patch to my installation of Audacious?

 I humbly beg pardon!

-#9 Updated by John Lindgren 5 months ago
+#9 Updated by John Lindgren about 9 years ago

 No need to be embarrassed; compiling Audacious from source is daunting the first time.
 Did you try the instructions at http://redmine.audacious-media-player.org/boards/1/topics/788?
 Please reply to that forum post if you still have trouble.